NVIDIA/spark-rapids-ml/python/benchmark/dataproc/README.md

 # Benchmarking on Dataproc

 This directory contains shell scripts for running larger scale benchmarks on a Google Dataproc cluster.
 You will need a Dataproc account to run them.
 The benchmarks use datasets synthetically generated using [gen_data.py](../gen_data.py).
-For convenience, these have been precomputed and currently stored in the public S3 bucket `spark-rapids-ml-bm-datasets-public`.
+For convenience, these have been precomputed and currently stored in the public GCS bucket `gs://spark-rapids-ml-benchmarking/datasets`.
 The benchmark scripts are currently configured to read the data from there.

 ## Setup